Updated On: Nov 25 2014 01:41:04 PM CST

 What is your favorite place to vacation?

 Anywhere!
 I love to travel.
-But so far my favorite destinations have been Maui or Seattle, WA.
+So far my favorite destinations are Denver, CO, Maui, HI or Seattle, WA.
+I'm dying to take a bucket-list trip to Spain.

 What was your favorite band when you were in high school?